 Orange Knowledge Programme

-The Orange Knowledge Programme merges the Netherlands Fellowship Programmes (NFP) and NICHE into a single integrated approach as from 2018.
-A new country list has been published and is valid for the March 2018 deadline and has been published on the Nuffic website.
+The Orange Knowledge Programme aims to contribute to a society's sustainable and inclusive development.
+Its scholarships are open to mid-career professionals in specific countries.
+The new country list has been published by Nuffic and can be found on their website.
 The aim of OKP is to aid the development of the capacity, knowledge and quality of individuals as well as institutions in the field of higher and vocational education.
 The five year programme is initiated and funded by the Dutch Ministry of Foreign Affairs and managed by Nuffic.

-This scholarship is only available to students who join our university in period 1 and for students of Global Health.
+This scholarship is only available to students of max.
+35 years old, who join our university in period 1.
+The application deadline is 10 March 2021.

 MENA Scholarship Programme (MSP)

-This scholarship is only available to students who join our university in period 1.
+At CHE, this scholarship is only available to students of max.
+35 years old, who join our university for a programme from September-November.

 StuNed or Studeren in Nederland is a scholarship programme that is an integral part of the bilateral cooperation between the Governments of the Netherlands and Indonesia.
 The main objectives of StuNed are to strengthen the human resources in Indonesian organisations and the bilateral relations between the Netherlands and Indonesia at the same time.

-This scholarship is only available to students who join our university in period 1.
+This scholarship is only available to students of max.
+35 years old, who join our university in period 1.
 For more information, visit the website of StuNed.